 #1.
 Wait.
 I know we’re a generous bunch and we all want to help.
 I saw millions of dollars pour in for Houston and Florida, and I’m hopeful we’ll do the same for Puerto Rico.
 We’re also anxious to give right away.
 It makes us feel helpful.
 But we need to wait to hear from people who are on the ground who can identify what the true needs are.

 #2.
 Think carefully about how and when you give.
 Ask questions like, “How much goes toward victim relief vs. overhead?”
 Ideally, you want 100% of your dollars to go towards relief.
 If you can find a match system where your gift is doubled, even better!
 You want to be sure that your money goes where you want it to go (often times this is not the case).
+When I give, I’m always looking for people and organizations who already have boots on the ground.

 Specifically to Puerto Rico…